 Good bacon.
 Beyond my plea that you only eat from animals that were humanely treated and not loaded with garbage, chemicals, and medicines, choose good-tasting bacon.
 We get ours from a local butcher, sliced to order.
 It costs the same or less than the grocery store brands and tastes twice as good!

-I want to be able to recommend Costco’s Kirkland Signature bacon, and I can testify that it does taste pretty darn good, but it also contains nitrites so I avoid it. 🙁
+Or, if you don’t mind the price, I can highly recommend Beeler’s for just about anything pork (it’s often in the freezer section at the grocery).
+I want to be able to recommend Costco’s Kirkland Signature bacon, and I can testify that it does taste pretty darn good, but last I checked it also contains nitrites so I avoid it.

 German Potato Salad

-- 5 tbsp white vinegar
+- 5 tablespoons white vinegar

-- 2 tbsp white sugar (optional)
+- 2 tablespoons white sugar (optional)

-- 1 tbsp Dijon or coarse-grained mustard
+- 1 tablespoon coarse-grained mustard or Dijon

-- salt and pepper
+- salt and pepper, to taste, if desired

 Cover the potatoes with salted water in a pot.
 Bring to a boil and cook until done but still a bit firm.

 Meanwhile, in a fry pan, render the bacon until about halfway done and then add the onions.
 Continue to cook until the bacon is done and the onions are tender and starting towards translucent.

 Add the stock, vinegar, mustard, sugar, and parsley.
 Stir well and let it continue to cook over medium-low heat so the flavors meld and the liquid reduces just a little.